 The event focused on how encryption techniques known as privacy enhancing technologies (PETs) can facilitate the sharing of information about money laundering and financial crime concerns, while remaining compliant with data security laws.
 We are now sharing the progress made during the event.

 Over 140 active participants at the FCA’s offices and at a satellite office in Washington came together to develop solutions, using PETs, to the below use cases:

 - How can a network of market participants use PETs and data analytics to interrogate financial transactions stored in databases within institutions to identify credible suspicions without compromising data privacy legislation?

-- How can market participants efficiently and effectively codify topologies of crime which can be shared and readily implemented by others in their crime controls?
+- How can market participants rapidly and accurately codify typologies of crime, in a way that allows them to be quickly disseminated and implemented by other market participants in their financial crime controls?

 - How can a market participant check that the company or individual they are performing due diligence on hasn't raised flags or concerns within another market participant, and/or verify that the data elements they have for the company or individual match those held by another market participant?

 - How can technology be used to assist in identifying an ultimate beneficiary owner (UBO) across a network of market participants and a national register?